Yellow Line (Washington Metro): History

 Planning for Metro began with the Mass Transportation Survey in 1955, which attempted to forecast freeway and mass transit systems sufficient to meet the region's needs projected for 1980.
 In 1959, the study's final report included two rapid transit lines that anticipated downtown Washington subways.
 Because the plan called for extensive freeway construction within the District of Columbia, alarmed residents lobbied for federal legislation creating a regional transportation agency with a moratorium on freeway construction through July 1, 1962.
 The new agency, the National Capital Transportation Administration, issued a 1962 Transportation in the National Capital Region report, which did not include the route that became the Yellow Line.
 A central route under 7th Street in downtown was only added in 1967 primarily to serve the "inner city".
 In March 1968, the Washington Metropolitan Area Transit Authority (WMATA) board approved its 98 mi Adopted Regional System (ARS), which included the Yellow Line from Franconia and Backlick Road (in Springfield) to Greenbelt.

 While a cut-and-fill tunnel for Yellow Line was built under 7th Street and U Street, street traffic and pedestrian access were difficult.
 The result was the loss of the traditional retail businesses along the route.
 The downtown segment of the line was originally projected to open in September 1977.
-Obtaining approval of the District of Columbia and Prince Georges' County of the exact alignment of the Yellow Line north of U Street delayed construction.
+Obtaining approval of the District of Columbia and Prince George's County of the exact alignment of the Yellow Line north of U Street delayed construction.
 Originally, the ARS called for the line to be placed in the median strip of the planned North Central Freeway,.
 Still, after that road was canceled, the route of the replacement subway tunnel became controversial, resulting in years of expensive delays.